mmbman/Katagiri/fukanzazengi-index.md

 > For practicing Zen, a quiet room is suitable.

-“Practicing Zen” or “practice” as an inadequate translation of *sanzen* (参禅)
+“Practicing Zen” or “practice” as an inadequate translation of *sanzen* (参禅):
 - [Zazen: Dropping Off Body and Mind](1987-01-24-Zazen-Dropping-Off-Body-and-Mind)
 - [Zazen: Entry to the Buddha Dharma](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma)
 - [Principles of Practice, Talk 1: The Purpose of Practice](1986-03-19-Principles-of-Practice-Talk-1)